dimanikulin/fva/FVADocMD/LEARNT_AS_SA.md

 - [Solution Architecture Quality Attributes](FVADocMD/QUALITYATTRIBUTES.md)

-* how to create attractive README.md files (bages from shields, documents structure, required chapters, diagrams on Mermaid.js);
+* how to create attractive README.md files (bages from shields, documents structure, required chapters);
 ## You will learn - documentation chapter
 * how to document the C++ code using Doxygen markdown and build documentation basing on Doxygen markdown;
 * how to buuld and release the documentation;